 Graffiti can be water-soluble or solvent-soluble; therefore, some areas may need a coat of Bulls Eye 1-2-3 Primer Sealer if graffiti bleeds through Zinsser Cover Stain Primer Sealer.

-If you’re unsure about how to tackle problem graffiti and tagging on your home or business premises, give our technical team a call to discuss your requirements on 0113 2455450 (option 2) or [email protected].
+If you’re unsure about how to tackle problem graffiti and tagging on your home or business premises, including how to remove graffiti from brick, give our technical team a call to discuss your requirements on 0113 2455450 (option 2) or [email protected].